Rogers Sports & Media: 2013–2017: NHL, WWE, and Vice deals

 In September 2016, Rogers acquired Tillsonburg Broadcasting Company's CJDL-FM and CKOT-FM in Tillsonburg.
 In January 2018, Rogers announced its acquisition of CJCY-FM in Medicine Hat, Alberta, from Clear Sky Radio.

+2017–2023: Sale and shuttering of assets

+Following an announcement on July 5, 2017, and over two years after the shuttering of its U.S. namesake, the Canadian version of G4 shut down on August 31, 2017.

 After Rogers pulled out of its venture with Vice, Viceland shut down on March 31, 2018.

 In March 2019, Rogers announced that it would sell its remaining print publications, including Maclean's, Chatelaine, and Hello!
 Canada, Today's Parent, and the digital operations of former magazines Canadian Business and Flare to St. Joseph Communications.

 In February 2020, Rogers Media was rebranded as Rogers Sports & Media to "more accurately [reflect] our mix of assets."
 However, the subsidiary's legal name did not change.